Automattic/jetpack/docker/README.md

 Configurable settings are documented in the [`./docker/default.env` file](https://github.com/Automattic/jetpack/blob/master/docker/default.env).
 Customizations should go into a `./docker/.env` file you create, though, not in the `./docker/default.env` file.

+### Mounting extra directories into the container

+You can use the file `docker/compose-extras.yml` to add mounts or alter the configuration provided by `docker/docker-compose.yml`.

+This file will be generated when running `yarn docker:up`, containing  commented out content from a sample file `docker/compose-extras.yml.sample`.
+But you can also copy it by hand and feel free to uncomment those lines in `docker/compose-extras.yml` to suit your needs.
+Changes to this file won't be tracked by git.

 ## Working with containers